a2stuff/a2d/res/notes/testplan.md

   * Use keys to click on a menu.
 Without holding the button down, move over the menu items.
 Verify that the menu does not spontaneously close.
   * Use keys to double-click on an icon.
 Verify it opens.

-* Configure a IIgs via the system control panel to have a RAM disk:
-  * Launch DeskTop.
-Verify that the Ram5 volume is shown with a RAMDisk icon.
-  * Configure DeskTop to copy to RAMCard on startup, and restart.
-Verify it is copied to /RAM5.

-* Launch DeskTop.
-Try to copy files including a GS/OS forked file in the selection.
-Verify that an alert is shown.
-Verify that if OK is clicked, the operation continues with other files, and if Cancel is clicked the operation is aborted.
-* Launch DeskTop.
-Try to copy files including a GS/OS forked file contained in a selected folder.
-Verify that an alert is shown.
-Verify that if OK is clicked, the operation continues with other files, and if Cancel is clicked the operation is aborted.
-* Launch DeskTop.
-Try to delete files including a GS/OS forked file in the selection.
-Verify that an alert is shown.
-Verify that if OK is clicked, the operation continues with other files, and if Cancel is clicked the operation is aborted.
-* Launch DeskTop.
-Try to delete files including a GS/OS forked file contained in a selected folder.
-Verify that an alert is shown.
-Verify that if OK is clicked, the operation continues with other files, and if Cancel is clicked the operation is aborted.
-Note that non-empty directories will fail to be deleted.
-* Launch DeskTop.
-Using drag/drop, try to copy or move a folder containing a GS/OS forked file, where the source and destination windows are visible.
-When an alert is shown, click OK.
-Verify that the source and destination windows are updated.
-* Launch DeskTop.
-Using drag/drop, try to copy a volume containing a GS/OS forked file and other files, where the destination window is visible.
-When an alert is shown, click OK.
-Verify that the destination window are updated.
-* Launch DeskTop.
-Using File > Copy a File..., try to copy a folder containing a GS/OS forked file, where the source and destination windows are visible.
-When an alert is shown, click OK.
-Verify that the source and destination windows are updated.
-* Launch DeskTop.
-Using drag/drop, try to delete a GS/OS forked file.
-When the delete confirmation dialog is shown, click Cancel.
-Verify that the source window is not updated.
-* Launch DeskTop.
-Using drag/drop, try to delete a GS/OS forked file.
-When the delete confirmation dialog is shown, click OK.
-When an alert is shown, click OK.
-Verify that the source window is updated.
-* Launch DeskTop.
-Using File > Delete a File..., try to delete a GS/OS forked file, where the containing window is visible.
-When the delete confirmation dialog is shown, click OK.
-When an alert is shown, click OK.
-Verify that the containing window is updated.

 * Repeat the following:
   * For these permutations: